Talandar99/riptide_rust/README.md

 - [x] support for `rt` alias
 - [x] support for script arguments
 - [x] remote execution
+- [x] cat - you can see script with a flag
+- [x] edit - you can script with a flag
 - [ ] manual/help command
 - [ ] support for multiple paths
 - [ ] support for ~ (home directory)